AmplitudeAudio/sdk/docs/content/docs/project-setup/04-attenuation-model.md

 `Curve` `required`

 This specifies the curve used to change the sound object's gain.
-The values over the X-axis of the curve are the distance between the sound object and the listener, and over the Y-axis of the curve are the gain of the sound object.
+The values over the X-axis of the curve are the distance between the sound object and the listener, and over the Y-axis of the curve is the gain of the sound object.
 For best results, the curve must fit in the range `[0, max_distance]` over the X-axis, and in the range `[0, 1]` over the Y-axis.

 ## Example